 2. For a Cheaper Flooring

 Your flooring doesn’t have to be a budget-buster.
-Unlike hardwood floors which come at a high price, most hardwood look-alike floors are reasonably priced.
+Unlike hardwood floors, which come at a high price, most hardwood look-alike floors are reasonably priced.
 Since they are not real hardwoods, their production expenses are lower than wood, making them more affordable.
 Their manufacturing is also not as controlled.

 3. Some Hardwood Flooring Look-alike are Environment-Friendly

-We have tiles that have all the features of tiles but they resemble hardwood.
-You can install such tiles in water prone areas like the kitchen, bathroom, mudroom and laundry room.
+We have tiles that have all the features of tiles, but they resemble hardwood.
+You can install such tiles in water-prone areas like the kitchen, bathroom, mudroom, and laundry room.
 A vinyl floor is another type of hardwood look-alike flooring that is waterproof and can withstand floods if installed well.

 5. Some Hardwood Flooring Look-alike are Quite Durable

 Hardwood look-alike vinyl planks are perfect copycats of a hardwood floor.
 This makes it possible for you to achieve a hardwood flooring look at a fraction of the cost.
-It is easy to clean it and it is sturdy for durability.
+It is easy to clean and sturdy for durability.
 What’s more, you can choose to replace only damaged planks when renovating the floor.

 Cork flooring easily passes as a hardwood flooring option.
 However, it is not really a hardwood floor.
 Manufactured from a cork oak tree’s bark, the bark is ground, compressed then formed into flooring sheets after being bonded with resins.
 Worth noting, it is a solid flooring that is resistant to mildew, mold, and insects.
 Cork flooring is also an acoustic and thermal insulator and ideal for cold places and upstairs rooms.
 It is available in different sizes, colors and you have a choice between buying tiles or planks.

-Hardwood look-alike Luxury Vinyl Tiles
+5. Hardwood Look-alike Luxury Vinyl Tiles

-You can call hemp a new kid on the block when it comes to flooring types currently available in the flooring industry.
-It is still a new flooring type and as such, you may need to source it from special manufacturers.
-Hemp is a perfect wood flooring substitute.
+You can call hemp a new kid on the block when it comes to flooring types currently available in the industry.
+It is still a new flooring type, and as such, you may need to source it from special manufacturers.
+Hemp is a perfect wood flooring alternative.
 Hemp flooring is manufactured using fiber obtained from the industrial hemp plant.
 It is an eco-friendly flooring type.
 The hemp plant is eco-friendly because it is an annual crop that takes about three months to reach maturity.

 Last but not least on our list of flooring is an improvised flooring type that is not sold as a flooring type, namely plywood flooring.
 Although plywood makes great sub-floors, it can also be used as a top flooring option.
-The ideal plywood top flooring material should be constructed from tough hardwood species like oak, cherry or walnut because they are hardwood species that can withstand high traffic.
-The plywood has to be treated with polyurethane and then painted or stained to achieve the good wood look-alike.
+The ideal plywood top flooring material should be constructed from tough hardwood species like oak, cherry, or walnut because they are hardwood species that can withstand high traffic.
+The plywood has to be treated with polyurethane and then painted or stained to achieve a good wood look-alike.

 You can achieve any hardwood theme with a hardwood look-alike flooring.
 You have a wide range of options to choose from.
 Therefore, with a big or small budget, you can find a hardwood look-alike flooring that suits you.